What is data migration?

 2. Extract Data:

 Extraction methodology can vary based on the type of source system you are using.
 You can extract the data into the required format using different tools.
-You can store extracted data into the staging table or CSV files or text files or any other format as per requirement and feasibility.
+You can store extracted data in the staging table, CSV files, text files, or any other format as per requirement and feasibility.

 3. Validate Extracted Data: